 - A continuation of High School

-- Located in the student’s neighborhood school, nor the building/location of parent or student choosing
+- Located in the student’s neighborhood school, nor the building/location of parent or student choosing (Parent input will be considered)

 - Full day/full-time programming